Why I Stopped Being A Leftist

 After that day I begin powdering my face each day before school, to make myself look whiter.
 It’s my first sustained attempt at lying.
 And it doesn’t work out so well; I end up looking like a ghoul, to the laughter of my classmates, because I don’t know how to disguise who I really am.

-In August 2017, hundreds of white supremacists emerge from the shadows in Charlottesville, and with blazing tiki torches march through the streets, proclaiming “Jews will not replace us!”
-Alarmed by this incident and the ensuing violence, I decide to write about my debate with Chelsea, and about how white supremacist arguments about race and crime need to be answered by the left.
+In August 2017, hundreds of white nationalists emerge from the shadows in Charlottesville, and with blazing tiki torches march through the streets, proclaiming “Jews will not replace us!”
+Alarmed by this incident and the ensuing violence, I decide to write about my debate with Chelsea, and about how white supremacist arguments about race and crime need to be answered by society.
 My article is rejected by all the leftist outlets that I submit it to, except for one, Long Reads, which accepts it on the condition that I remove any mention of black crime rates or otherwise blame it all on systemic racism.
-I decline, pointing out that I don’t want to lie.
+Doing this would be a betrayal of the very point the article is trying to make—that uncomfortable questions should be tackled head-on—and so I decline.

 Fortunately, by then I’ve encountered two independent magazines, Areo and Quillette, which have both launched specifically to discuss truths too controversial for the mainstream.
 I submit my article to Areo, and it’s published as “How Not To De-Radicalise a Twitter Neo-Nazi.”
-In it I make the case that the debate about race and crime can be won by the left, and so it should confront the issue directly, because trying to silence it only admits defeat and feeds racist conspiracy theories.
+In it I make the case that the debate about race and crime can be won by non-racists, and so we should confront the issue directly, because trying to silence it only admits defeat and feeds racist conspiracy theories.

 In July 2003 I apply for a summer job flipping burgers at McDonalds.
 Part of the application is a yes/no questionnaire.
 It asks, “Should you always be honest?”
 Most people would give the answer they think the recruiter wants to hear, but I treat it as a philosophical question.
-All my life I’ve said what I thought and it’s made life hard for me and for others.
 I think about a situation in which I’m serving a customer, and they have bad breath.
 It would be wrong for me to express disgust.
 Better to smile and bear it.
 So I tick the “no” box, thinking that I must be honest about the question of always being honest.
 My application is unsuccessful.

 In winter 2012 I’m trying to work out why I’m so weird.
 I read about Asperger syndrome, and it strikes me that I have many of the symptoms.
 Specifically, I find “complex” things easy but “simple” things hard.
 I spend disproportionate amounts of time fixated on things no one else cares about.
 I’m not good at reading people’s feelings.
 But most of all, I have a self-sabotaging habit of saying what I really think.